eggji/chatbot/README.md

-# 🤖 Chatbot (Python + Guanaco API)
+# 🤖 Chatbot (Python)

-A simple Python-based chatbot that communicates with the [Guanaco Chat Model API](http://guanaco-submitter.guanaco-backend.k2.chaiverse.com/endpoints/onsite/chat).
+A simple Python-based chatbot that communicates with the Chai.
-This project uses modern tooling like `uv` for dependency management and GitHub Actions for CI.
+This project uses `uv` for dependency management and GitHub Actions for CI.

----

-## 📦 Features

-- Interactive chatbot in the terminal
-- Guanaco API-powered message generation
-- Full chat history handling
-- Modern dependency management via `uv`
-- Unit tests using `pytest`
-- GitHub Actions for continuous testing

 ---